Skip to main content

 If you have Application Migration installed you will also see two Application Migration Consolidation reports run on the default ApplicationMigration repository.

 In our example we have Application Migration installed, so we see four reports run when the DB Management Groups are added.
-Two Management Group Evaluation reports and two Application Migration Consolidation reports, as can be seen in the picture opposite.
+Two Management Group Evaluation reports and two Application Migration Consolidation reports, as can be seen in the picture.

 232786025.png